ADS-B Radar

 Build your own API

 It is possible to re-post the alert notifications with aircraft information in JSON to your web server for further processing.
 For example you might want to receive an email, tweet, auto post to a blog or log interesting data to another database.
-The example below in PHP shows how to process the JSON post from ADS-B Radar.
+The example below in PHP shows how to process the JSON post from ADS-B Radar in PHP.

 <?php